 Yes, there is an automated teller machine located in the first floor lobby, to the right of the lobby bar.

-In the case of Broadway series performances, these are offered for sale first as a 5-show or 6-show subscription package, beginning each spring.
-We have more than 4,000 subscribers who commit to the full season in advance, for which they recieve first access to seats, and the oppritunity to "lock in" those seats year after year.
+In the case of Broadway Series performances, these are offered for sale first as a 5, 6 or 7-show subscription package, beginning each spring.
+We have more than 4,000 subscribers who commit to the full season in advance, for which they receive first access to seats and the opportunity to "lock in" those seats year after year.
 Beginning in the summer and early fall, the Broadway series shows are then made available to single ticket buyers.
 For all other performances, note that theatre members have the opportunity to purchase tickets generally a week or two before the public.